UEFA Women's Euro 2013 qualifying: Ranking of second-placed teams

-The highest ranked second placed team from the groups qualify automatically for the tournament, while the remainder will enter the play-offs.
-As some groups contain six teams and some five, matches against the sixth-placed team in each group will not be included in this ranking.
-As a result, a total of eight matches played by each team will count toward the purpose of the second-placed ranking table.
+The highest ranked second placed team from the groups qualified automatically for the tournament, while the remainder entered the play-offs.
+As some groups contained six teams and some five, matches against the sixth-placed team in each group were not included in this ranking.
+As a result, a total of eight matches played by each team counted toward the purpose of the second-placed ranking table.

 The Netherlands finished as best runners-up.

 Play-off round

 The six teams advancing as runners-up were drawn against each other to qualify three team through a two legged play-off.
 The three nations with the highest UEFA coefficients were seeded and played their second leg at home.
 The draw took place on Friday, 21 September 2012, at 12:45 local time at the UEFA headquarters in Nyon, Switzerland.

 The seeded teams were Iceland, Russia and Spain.